brownsidis/holbertonschool-low_level_programming/README.md

 <img src="https://www.holbertonschool.com/assets/holberton-logo-1cc451260ca3cd297def53f2250a9794810667c7ca7b5fa5879a569a457bf16f.png" width="300">

-# Low level programming & Algorithms
+# Low Level Programming & Algorithms

 <img src="https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/212/cisfun.jpg" width="500">

 ## Welcome
-Thanks for visiting my programming projects.
+Thank you for visiting my programming projects.
 The majority of the code was written in C, with a few files written in Assembly.

 ## Table of Contents
 * [About](#about)